choonkeat/active_waiter/README.md

 - a) report progress while your job runs, using `update_active_waiter(percentage:)`
 - b) report if there were any errors, using `update_active_waiter(error:)`
-- c) indicate if you want the user to "download" the url manually or be redirected there automatically (default: redirect)